-Gallery of 19th and 20th Century European and American ArtRussian: Galereya iskusstv stran Evropy i Ameriki ХIХ – ХХ vekov or Галерея искусств стран Европы и Америки ХIХ – ХХ веков), a subdivision of the Pushkin State Museum of Fine Arts (Russian: Музей изобразительных искусств имени А. С. Пушкина), is located in an old, beautiful building to its left.
-The Gallery boasts a rich collection of works of Western art from 1810 to the late 20th century, compiled from various private collections that had been nationalized in Soviet times or presented to the museum as a gift.
-Of special importance is the collection of French Impressionist paintings.
-The Gallery’s permanent exhibition displays some 400 paintings and another 600 exhibits are stored in the depot.
-Among great painters whose works are on view are Pablo Picasso, Vincent van Gogh, Paul Gauguin, Henri Matisse, Francisco Goya, Auguste Rodin, Wassily Kandinsky and many more.
-Such an abundance of rare works by celebrated European and American artists could be an honour to many art galleries in the West.
+The gallery of 19th and 20th Century European and American ArtRussian: Galereya iskusstv stran Evropy i Ameriki ХIХ – ХХ vekov or Галерея искусств стран Европы и Америки ХIХ – ХХ веков, a subdivision of the Pushkin State Museum of Fine ArtsRussian: Muzey izobrazitelnykh iskusstv imeni A. S. Pushkina or Музей изобразительных искусств имени А. С. Пушкина, is located in a beautiful old building to its left.
+The Gallery boasts a rich collection of works of Western art from 1810 to the late 20th century, compiled from various private collections that were either nationalized in Soviet times or gifted to the museum.
+The collection of French Impressionist paintings is truly spectacular.
+The Gallery’s permanent exhibition displays some 400 paintings; another 600 exhibits are stored in the depot.
+Among the great painters whose works are on display are Pablo Picasso, Vincent van Gogh, Paul Gauguin, Henri Matisse, Francisco Goya, Auguste Rodin, Wassily Kandinsky and many more.
+Such an abundance of rare works by celebrated European and American artists is not often available in one place.

-History of the collection
+The history of the collection

-In 1928, under the Soviet rule, the nationalized collections of Morosov and Shchyukin formed the basis of the Museum of New Western ArtRussian: Muzey novogo zapadnogo iskusstva or Музей нового западного искусства).
-In 1948, these and other works by European and American painters were divided between the HermitageRussian: Эрмитаж in St. Petersburg and the Pushkin Museum in Moscow.
+In 1928, the nationalized collections of Morosov and Shchyukin formed the basis of the Museum of New Western ArtRussian: Muzey novogo zapadnogo iskusstva or Музей нового западного искусства.
+In 1948, both these and other works by European and American painters were divided between the HermitageRussian: Эрмитаж in St. Petersburg and the Pushkin Museum in Moscow.
 Among the most considerable later additions to the Gallery’s collection are works by Russian émigré artists Wassily Kandinsky, Marc Chagall and others.

-Art Gallery of the European and American Countries of the XIX-XX centuries today
+The Art Gallery of the European and American Countries of the XIX-XX centuries today

 The highlight of the collections are paintings by French Impressionist and Post-Impressionist artists, which attract crowds of art connoisseurs and amateurs to the Gallery.
-Among these masterpieces are Edouard Manet’s The Luncheon on the Grass, Claude Monet’s Boulevard des Capucines in Paris, Lilacs in the Sun, Water Lilies and seascapes, Auguste Renoir’s Portrait of Jeanne Samary, The Nude, Girls in Black, Swimming in Seine, and other masterpieces.
+Among these masterpieces are Edouard Manet’s The Luncheon on the Grass, Claude Monet’s Boulevard des Capucines in Paris, Lilacs in the Sun, Water Lilies and seascapes, Auguste Renoir’s Portrait of Jeanne Samary, The Nude, Girls in Black, Swimming in the Seine, and other masterpieces.

-On view are Camille Pissarro’s magnificent The Opera Avenue in Paris and Edgar Degas’ Blue Dancers, the best known of his ballet-inspired paintings.
+Also on display are Camille Pissarro’s magnificent The Opera Avenue in Paris and Edgar Degas’ Blue Dancers, the best known of his ballet-inspired paintings.
 Among Vincent van Gogh’s paintings are Red Vineyard at Arles, Sea at Saintes Maries and Prisoners Exercising.
 Henri Toulouse-Lautrec’s works on display at the Gallery include Woman at the Window, The Singer Yvette Guilbert and a lithograph, Divan Japonais.
 André Derain’s landscapes and Henri Rousseau’s paintings also leave a lasting impression on visitors.

 Another room is devoted to the early 19th-century German school of painting, with works by Caspar Friedrich and painters from the Nazarener group who romanticized their works with religious motifs reminiscent of 15th-century Italian painting.
-Francisco Goya’s masterpieces are among the highlights of the Gallery’s collection of Spanish art, and paintings by Rockwell Kent, among others, introduce visitors to North American painting.
+Francisco Goya’s masterpieces are among the highlights of the Gallery’s collection of Spanish art, and paintings by Rockwell Kent, among others, introduce visitors to North American artwork.